rolypolytoy/S1/README.md

 Here's what I still need to implement:

 - Functioning code for the microcontroller to run on, and a companion desktop app that integrates with any OS.
 Flutter for the app, Arduino framework for the code (thx teensyduino).
-- Images from the SEM.
+- Turning the SEM on.